 On Thursday night, Democratic gubernatorial candidate James Ehlers expressed serious reservations about S.55, one of the three gun bills that became law in Vermont this year.

 "There are elements of S.55 that aren't going to make things safer," he said, and added that the legislation puts "Vermonters in the position of feeling that they are breaking the law."

-His words were very similar to those of Sen. John Rodgers (D-Essex/Caledonia), a Democratic write-in candidate for governor and strong supporter of gun rights.
+His words were very similar to those of Sen. John Rodgers (D-Essex/Orleans), a Democratic write-in candidate for governor and strong supporter of gun rights.
 "All we did was turn law-abiding citizens into criminals," Rodgers said in an August 2 debate sponsored by VTDigger.org and Burlington's Channel 17.

 S.55 included four separate measures related to gun ownership.
-It required background checks for most gun sales, prohibited most sales to people under age 21, and banned sales of large-capacity ammunition magazines and also of "bump stocks," which allow guns to fire faster.
+It required background checks for most gun sales, prohibited most sales to people under age 21, and banned sales of large-capacity ammunition magazines and also of bump stocks, which allow guns to fire faster.

 Ehlers made the statement during a televised debate posted online by Vermont PBS.
 The other three Democrats on the August 14 primary ballot — Christine Hallquist, Brenda Siegel and Ethan Sonneborn — gave full-throated support to this year's gun bills and also advocated for a ban on assault weapons, which Ehlers opposes.

 In the debate, Ehlers gave total support to two of the three gun bills that became law:S.221, which allows judges to issue "extreme risk orders" against individuals who pose an imminent threat to themselves or others; and H.422, which allows police to confiscate firearms from a person arrested or cited for domestic violence.
 Ehlers did not specify which parts of S.55 he found objectionable.